therealdreg/dregs-flex-bison-example/README.md

 ```
 sudo apt-get install g++ flex bison nasm build-essential gcc-multilib libfl-dev
 ```
-Use the following command to build the project:
+Use these following commands to build the project (including flex+bison files):
 ```
+make clean
 make
 ```
 Use the following command to run tests: